Ikosse/script.hyperion-ng-light-controller/README.md

 # Hyperion.ng Light Controller
 Hyperion-ng Light Controller is a Kodi add-on which provides a simple and intuitive GUI for controlling your Hyperion server.
-The add-on works by sending JSON-RPC over http/https to the Hyperion server.
+The add-on works by sending JSON-RPC to the Hyperion server over http/https.

 * Features
 	* Turn on/off LEDs